 In fact, with most of the guests taking a few extra days holiday before and after the wedding, the happy couple danced and entertained their guests for a full two days of pre and post wedding get-togethers, to say nothing of the big day itself.
 A wide variety of music played at the reception honoured the couple’s different backgrounds and cultural friendships, and ranged from the must-have ‘macarena’ and blend of Latin rhythms to traditional Greek ‘horos’ and the modern day beats of R&B and the top 40.

-As the wedding Photography more than attests, Korina and Juan’s destination wedding in Chalkidiki was a real salute to cultural fusion where retro graciously meets modern.
-Vintage elements included a prop-filled vintage accented photo booth, vintage styled candy bar full of Greek goodies and handed-down recipes, Fiat cabriolet car and stylish shabby chic table décor.
-The contemporary touches of the groom’s attire and Korina’s stunning v-necked, trumpet style lace wedding dress and the flowy, pastel coloured Made of honor’s dresses, were a subtle contrast to the underlying vintage feel of the ceremony venue and rustic themed reception.
+Korina and Juan’s wedding in Halkidiki was a real salute to cultural fusion where retro graciously meets modern.
+Vintage elements included a prop-filled vintage accented photo booth, vintage styled candy bar full of goodies and handed-down recipes, Fiat cabriolet car and stylish shabby chic table décor.
+The contemporary touches of the groom’s attire and Korina’s stunning v-necked, trumpet style lace wedding dress and the flowy, pastel coloured made of honour’s dresses, were a subtle contrast to the underlying vintage feel of the ceremony venue and rustic themed reception.